ishmaelrezaei/OPGPR/README.md

 ## Getting Started

-Follow these steps to run the example:
+For the `2D toy example`, follow these steps to run the example:

 1. Run the "DataGenerator.py" script to generate the required data.
 2. Execute the "Main.py" script for the main processing.